Queensland General Paediatric Advanced Training Network

 The eligibility criteria for new applicants are:

-- commencing your first year of general paediatric advanced training in 2018
+- commencing first or second year of advanced training in general paediatrics in 2023

 - general registration with the Medical Board of Australia

-- registration with the Royal Australasian College of Physicians (RACP).
+- registration with the Royal Australasian College of Physicians.

 How to apply

-- How to apply (PDF 273 kB) – key selection criteria and how to submit an application
+- review the How to apply guide - key selection criteria and how to submit an application

 Training will be hosted primarily at the: